gpandeya/first-node/README.md

+# How to run the program

-Start Docker Desktop.
+## Start Docker Desktop.

-Build the docker image.
+## Build the docker image.

 docker build -t first-node-app .

-Run the docker container
+## Run the docker container

 docekr run first-node-app

-when command is run, notice the statement on terminal.
+## When command is run, notice the statement on terminal.